gpudirect/libmp/README.md

 - wrapper.sh: sample script with some topology example
 - test.sh: sample script to test all libmp examples and benchmarks

-N.B. you need to create your own hostfile inside *scripts* directory
+You need to create your own hostfile inside *scripts* directory

 ## Applications using GPUDirect Async by means of LibMP